visakh427799/7DaysofAlgo/Challenge 1/Thushar-Thomas.md

 # Explanation
 The program above checks whether the number from the user is a prime number or not.
 <p>Prime number is a number that has only 2 factors.
 In this progam we check the number of factors for a number using for loop and if condition.
 If the number only has 2 factors, 'if else condition' returns 'True'.
-If not 'False'.</p>
+If not 'False'.

+    I avioded "(root num)+1" and "(num/2)+1" in the for loop instead of "num+1" because it results in returning '1' as a prime.
+But in real '1' is not prime.</p>

 <p>Thank you</p>